oltdaniel/zap/Readme.md

 ## About

 **This code is based on tokio's minihttp project, so a big thanks to them.** ([source](https://github.com/tokio-rs/tokio-minihttp))

+The goal of this project is, to show how fast Rust can be.
+It isn't made for huge complex applications, just a test project for benchmark reasons.

 ## How to use